That dollar amount reflects a 23.5% upturn compared to $88.4 billion worth of Romanian products exported 5 years earlier during 2021.

 Below are exports from Romania that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Romania’s goods trail Romanian importer spending on foreign products.

-Historically, Romania has highly negative net exports and therefore deep international trade deficits for crude oil, petroleum gases and electricity under the mineral fuels-related product category.
+Historically, Romania has notably negative net exports and therefore international trade deficits under the machinery including computers and the mineral fuels-related product categories.
+The latter deficits were historically for crude oil, petroleum gases and electricity.

 Romanian Export Companies